 Thanks to rainfall and the moisture found in freshly chopped plant material, compost piles don't typically dry out completely.
-Dry spots indicate the absence of bacteria, which actually live suspended in water droplets.
+Dry spots indicate the absence of bacteria.
 Regularly spray the compost pile with water and keep a tarp over it to prevent too much evaporation.
 On the other hand, take care not to allow the pile to get soggy because excess water will push oxygen out of the pile and suffocate the aerobic bacteria.

 Aerating Your Compost Pile

 To ensure your compost pile breaks down quickly, you'll need to regularly open it up and allow oxygen to permeate the material.
 If the aerobic (oxygen-using) bacteria die, the anaerobic (non-oxygen-using) bacteria will continue the decomposition process, albeit at a much slower pace.

 The foolproof way to add oxygen to the compost pile involves turning it with a pitchfork.
 It helps to have an empty bin or space next to the pile.
 Use the pitchfork to pick up a piece from the top of the pile and then flip it over into the empty space like a pancake.